 The five strings paradox

-In software development, especially when talking about budget and/or time-constrained projects, there are five characteristics that have an interdependent behavior that is usually overseen or disregarded.
+In software development, especially when talking about budget and/or time-constrained projects, five characteristics have an interdependent behavior that is usually overseen or disregarded.
 I'm talking about quality, time, budget, complexity and scope.

 Imagine each concept is represented by a string where each string is the same length, and the project we are trying to build is in the center connected to all five strings.
 When you pull from any of them the others are inevitably affected, there's a delicate balance and influence between the five.